day8/re-frame/docs/EPs/0001-CaptureHandlerMetadata.md

   - `:sub` `:sub-raw`
   - `:fx`
   - `:cofx`

-Optionally, for all `kinds` of handlers the map can have these additional keys:
+Optionally, for all `kinds` of handlers the the map can also have these additional keys:
+   - `:doc` a doc string
    - `:ns` the namespace where the handler was registered
    - `:line` line number where the handler was registered
    - `:file` the name file where the handler was registered

-   - `:doc` a doc string
+In a dev build, the `reg` macro will supply the final 3 (source code coordinates), if not explicitly supplied in the map.

+In a production build, the `:doc` string will be elided, so we to not appear in the final source code at all.

 The key `:pkg` is reserved for future use, and might eventually indicate the "package" to which this handler belongs.
 See EP 002.